 - Carers feel angry/confused/frustrated

-- Carer responds in negative way – punishment/isolation/rejection
+- Carer responds in a negative way – punishment/isolation/rejection

 - Message to the child is negative – I am bad, my feelings don’t matter, I can’t do it